kanishka-linux/kawaii-player/README.md

 The media server functionality can be started by selecting **'More->Start Media Server'** option.
 By default media server will start on 'http://127.0.0.1:9001' i.e. default loop-back address of your machine.
 In order to use it as media server which can be accessed from any device on the same local network, you have to change this loop-back address '127.0.0.1' to your local network address which normally starts with '192.168.x.y'.
 User can check and change the default address from **'More->Settings->Check'** menu. **After changing the address user needs to restart the player**.
-Alternatively, user can check default local network address using cli tools like 'ifconfig' on any gnu/linux based systems ,and then manually edit '~/.config/kawaii-player/other_options.txt' file and change the field "LOCAL_STREAM_IP" appropriately with local network address, and then restart the player.
-Once you've set up the 'LOCAL_STREAM_IP' field properly, then you should be able to access the current playlist on the kawaii-player, from any device on the network.

 ![kawaii-player](/Images/Web_New.png)